4teamwork/ftw.upgrade/README.rst

   By resolving the dependency graph it is able to optimize the upgrade step order so that the upgrade is hassle free.

+* **Import profile upgrade steps**: Some times an upgrade step does simply import an upgrade step generic setup profile, especially made for this upgrade step.
+A new ZCML directive makes this much simpler.

 * **Writing upgrades**: The package provides a base upgrade class with various helpers for tasks often done in upgrades.